petabridge/Incrementalist/README.md

   --parallel                  Optional.
 (Default: false) Execute commands in parallel.

+  --parallel-limit            Optional.
+(Default: 0) When running in parallel, limits the
+                              number of concurrent projects.
+0 means no limit.

   --fail-on-no-projects       Optional.
 (Default: false) Fail if no projects are affected.

   --skip-glob                 Optional.
 Glob pattern to exclude projects from the final